gunnarmorling/1brc/README.md

 A: It's the abbreviation of the project name: **One** **B**illion **R**ow **C**hallenge.

 _Q: Can I make assumptions on the names of the weather stations showing up in the data set?_\
-A: No, while only a fixed set of station names is used by the data set generator, any solution should work with arbitrary UTF-8 station names.
+A: No, while only a fixed set of station names is used by the data set generator, any solution should work with arbitrary UTF-8 station names
+(for the sake of simplicity, names are guaranteed to contain no `;` character).

 ## License